mingtsungchung/Otolith-OM/README.md

 ## Description of the data and file structure

-Baseline: The stable carbon and nitrogen isotope values of particulate organic matter (POM) were collected from inshore and offshore seawater.
+Baseline.csv: The stable carbon and nitrogen isotope values of particulate organic matter (POM) were collected from inshore and offshore seawater.
 These samples represent the pelagic ecosystem and are compared to published data on benthic ecosystems.

 | **Column name** | **Description**                                                                                                                                                                                                           | **Units** | **Data format** | **Missing data code**                                    |
 | :-------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | :-------- | :-------------- | :------------------------------------------------------- |